-Sexual Problems in Women
+Female Sexual Problems

 What are sexual problems?

-Most women have symptoms of a sexual problem at one time or another.
-For some women, the symptoms are ongoing.
+A sexual problem is something that keeps sex from being satisfying or positive.
+Most people have symptoms of a sexual problem at one time or another.
+For some, the symptoms are ongoing.
 But your symptoms are only a sexual problem if they bother you or cause problems in your relationship.

 Some common causes include: